xzl01/vulkan-loader/BUILD.md

 Use `-DCMAKE_BUILD_TYPE` to specify a Debug or Release build.

 When generating the project files, the absolute path to a Vulkan-Headers install directory must be provided.
-This can be done by setting the `VULKAN_HEADERS_INSTALL_DIR` environment variable or by setting the `VULKAN_HEADERS_INSTALL_DIR` CMake variable with the `-D` CMake option.
+This can be done automatically by the `-DUPDATE_DEPS=ON` option, by directly setting the `VULKAN_HEADERS_INSTALL_DIR` environment variable, or by setting the `VULKAN_HEADERS_INSTALL_DIR` CMake variable with the `-D` CMake option.
 In either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.